quentin23soleil/mobile-technical-test/README.md

 ## Guidelines
 - Clone this repo (do **not** fork it)
 - Solve the levels in ascending order
 - Only do one commit per level and include the `.git` directory when submitting your test
+- Please use Swift and UIKit for iOS
+- Please use Kotlin for Android

 ## Pointers
 You can have a look at the higher levels, but please do the simplest thing that could work for the level you’re currently solving.